A Dynamical-Time Framework for the Dynamics of Charged Particles: Dynamics of charged particles

 where $F_{\mu\nu}=\partial_\mu A_\nu - \partial_\nu A_\mu$ is the electromagnetic field strength tensor.
 The first equation describes the dynamics of the charged particle, independent of its mass; the second establishes an algebraic relation between the velocity components and the mass, signaling the presence of constraints.
 Note that the cases $m\neq0$ and $m=0$ define two distinct sectors of the theory that must be treated separately: In the massive case, the constraint can be solved to eliminate the auxiliary variable $e$, while for massless particles, this is not possible, leaving $e$ as a pure gauge degree of freedom.

-The Hamiltonian formulation of Brink’s theory, in its most general form describing a charged spinning particle, was developed in Ref.~\cite{moralesQuantumChargedSpinning2019}.
-In the present case, when spin is neglected, the first-order action takes the form
+The Hamiltonian formulation of this theory, in its most general form describing a charged spinning particle, was developed in Ref.~\cite{moralesQuantumChargedSpinning2019}.
+In the present case, where spin is neglected, the first-order action takes the form